JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/README.md

 ## Repo Organization

 ### Reports
-The reports will conist of a Project Proposal, Conceptual Design, Minimal Functionality, Project Poster, and Presentations.
+The reports will consist of a Project Proposal, Conceptual Design, Minimal Functionality, Project Poster, and Presentations.
+Proposal and Design cover analysis and contraints of the system.

 ### Documentation
 Signoffs, Schematics, 3D Models, Images/Photos, and Final Bill of Materials.
 Signoffs cover analysis and contraints of individual subsystems.